RumiAllbert/blob-in-space/README.md

-# Space globe - Three.js
+# Blob in Space

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/rumiallbert/pen/GRdGmWb](https://codepen.io/rumiallbert/pen/GRdGmWb).
+Floating blob in space made with Three.js.
+The idea is not orginally mine, most of the code belongs to [isladjan](https://codepen.io/isladjan).

-Three.js is hard to learn but I am trying
+This is just a personal project to learn Three.js.

-Photo: NASA Images & freepic.com